Fedzbar/laser-release/README.md

 In this repository, we release the code required to replicate and expand upon our results in our work: `Locality-Aware Graph-Rewiring in GNNs`.
 We release our work under the MIT license.

+> DISCLAIMER:
+The baseline results on LRGB are outdated as others has found that the original models were heavily undertuned.
+Please see [this work](https://arxiv.org/abs/2309.00367) for more details.
+As a consequence, we heavily encourage not using this repository as is, but rather running using the updated version of LRGB.
+As the main author is now working on different research, this repository is now not maintained anymore.

 The core of the functionality of LASER may be found in the `laser/rewiring` directory, with the details being described in the paper and in the docs within the code.

 ### Environment for LASER with Conda